Leedy Manufacturing Company: Vibraphone

 In 1916, while experimenting with vox humana effects on a J. C. Deagan, Inc. steel marimba, Winterhoff invented the vibraphone.
 This instrument differed from the modern vibraphone in that it produced the namesake vibrato effect by pulsing the resonators up and down.
 In 1921, Winterhoff perfected the design by instead inserting circular discs into the resonators that could be spun by means of an electric-powered motor and a drive belt.
-George Way gave it its name, "vibraphone", and began to market it in small batches between 1924 and 1929.
+Originally dubbed "vibratone bells", George Way later gave it its name, "vibraphone", and began to market it in small batches between 1924 and 1929.
 It received popularity after a set of novelty recordings by vaudeville performer Louis Frank Chiha.
 Due to this rising popularity and Leedy's neglect to patent the instrument, Deagan began to sell their own version under the name "vibraharp" beginning in 1927.
 The model by Deagan had a damper pedal and bars made of aluminum rather than steel.
 This eventually became the standard for all following vibraphones, including ones made by Leedy.

 Banjos

 During the early 20th century, the banjo surged in popularity.
-This, combined with the Slingerland Banjo Company entering the drum market in 1926, led to both Leedy and Ludwig & Ludwig trying to cash into the growing demand by developing their own banjo lines.
-Leedy enlisted the help of Mike Pingitore, banjoist for the Paul Whiteman Orchestra, to create six different models.
-Unfortunately, the timing of the venture was poor as the banjo was replaced in popularity by the guitar.
+This led to both Leedy and Ludwig & Ludwig trying to cash into the growing demand by developing their own banjo lines.
+Leedy enlisted the help of Mike Pingitore, banjoist for the Paul Whiteman Orchestra, to create six different models in 1926.
+Unfortunately, the timing of the venture was poor as the banjo was being replaced in popularity by the guitar.
+In addition, the Slingerland Banjo Company had entered the drum market in response, creating a fierce competitor that began to take up market share.
 After no small financial loss, both Leedy and Ludwig & Ludwig were later acquired by C. G. Conn, leaving Slingerland as the largest, family-owned drum company in the world.

 The idea of getting into the string instrument market was a source of friction between George Way (who opposed it) and Cecil Strupe (who spearheaded the investment).
 This led to a falling out between the two men.
 Way later argued in letters to C. G. Conn president Carl D. Greenleaf that it was the fault of the failed banjo line that Leedy ended up selling the company.